- One Day Tours

 Fri 31st Aug - Coll - Bubble Cave Island, Chance of Sharks, Poss Night Dive

-Sat 1st Sept- Head back to Oban, manta boarding, & hopefully shipwreck & arches site.
+Sat 1st Sept- Head back to Oban via the RIB, manta boarding, & hopefully shipwreck & arches site on the way.

 The tour is towards the end of the basking shark season.
 In some years the sharks have left the Hebrides by now, but in other years they are still around in large number.
 The offshore locations we plan to visit above are where the sharks can hang out so there's always a chance to see them.
 If we encounter some then we'll get you in to swim with the big fish!